-I recently had the privilege of reading a pre-release copy of Dr. Jim Wilder’s new book, The Pandora Problem (see Jim’s recent article on this).
+I recently had the privilege of reading a pre-release copy of Dr. Jim Wilder’s new book, The Pandora Problem.
 Here is an excellent resource on identifying and dealing with narcissism in ourselves and with people in our community.
 Narcissism is a response that develops when we cannot receive a shame message.
 One idea that strongly impressed me from this book was the role of healthy shame.

 Dr. Wilder talks about the importance of giving and receiving healthy shame messages for our families and communities.
 Ideally, we receive healthy shame messages to correct behaviors that are not producing joy.
 Giving and receiving healthy shame messages should bring us together.
 Dr. Wilder clarifies that healthy shame brings redemptive correction, so we learn something valuable, while toxic shame has no useful value.
 It is simply not redemptive.
 Toxic shame produces lies and distortions about our identities.
 Toxic shame says, “You are bad!” instead of, “This behavior is bad.”
 The significance of healthy shame brought some critical insights into my parenting style.

 I can see how giving relational shame messages is an integral part of parenting my sons.
 I have given my boys opportunities to correct their behavior by conveying, “I am not glad to be with you right now because of your behavior.”
 However, I don’t leave my children swimming in their shame as this would be very painful for them and teach them shame is undesirable.